Simpler Presentations for Many Fragments of Quantum Circuits: Graphical languages for quantum circuits

-Let $\cat{P}/\mathcal{R}$ be a complete presented PRO with an interpretation into a \emph{symmetric} monoidal category $\cat{C}$ Assume there exists a PRO circuit $\tau:2\to 2$ such that $\interp{\tau}$ is the symmetry $\sigma_{1,1}$ of $\cat{C}$.
-Form the free PROP on the same generators, and quotient it by $\mathcal{R}$ together with the single equation $\sigma_{1,1}=\tau$.
-Define a translation $T$ from PROP diagrams to PRO diagrams by recursively replacing each occurrence of the structural swap $\sigma_{1,1}$ by $\tau$ (leaving all generators unchanged).
-Then $\interp{D}=\interp{T(D)}$ for every PROP diagram $D$, and any semantic equality between PROP diagrams reduces to a semantic equality between their PRO translations.
-If the original PRO presentation is complete for $\interp{\cdot}$, then the resulting PROP presentation is complete for the same semantics. \end{remark}
+\begin{lemma}[PRO-to-PROP lifting] Let \(\cat{P}/\mathcal{R}\) be a complete presented PRO with an interpretation into a \emph{symmetric} monoidal category \(\cat{C}\).
+Assume there exists a PRO circuit \(\tau:2\to 2\) such that \(\interp{\tau}\) is the symmetry \(\sigma_{1,1}\) of \(\cat{C}\).
+Form the free PROP on the same generators, and quotient it by \(\mathcal{R}\) together with the single equation \(\sigma_{1,1}=\tau\).
+Then the resulting PROP presentation is complete for the same semantics. \end{lemma} \begin{proof} The equation \(\sigma_{1,1}=\tau\) rewrites each structural swap between adjacent wires as a source PRO circuit.
+By the symmetric monoidal axioms of a PROP, every structural permutation is generated by such adjacent swaps, so each PROP diagram \(D\) has a translated PRO diagram \(T(D)\) obtained by replacing structural swaps by copies of \(\tau\) and leaving the ordinary generators unchanged.
+The interpretation satisfies \(\interp{D}=\interp{T(D)}\) because \(\interp{\tau}=\sigma_{1,1}\).
+If two PROP diagrams have the same semantics, their translations have the same semantics as PRO diagrams, hence are equal by PRO completeness.
+Replacing each occurrence of \(\tau\) by \(\sigma_{1,1}\) then gives the original PROP equality. \end{proof}